 Waiver services rates have been reviewed in the last five years on varying schedules.
-Residential habilitation provider rates were last reviewed and many rebased in 2019, assistive technology, specialized equipment and supplies, environmental adaptations, nursing, person centered plan facilitation, staff/family consultation, supported parenting, respite, and community engagement rates were reviewed and rebased when appropriate, in 2021/2022, specialized habilitation and risk assessment are being reviewed now in 2022 for potential rebasing, if necessary in 2023.
+Residential habilitation provider rates were last reviewed and many rebased in 2019, assistive technology, specialized equipment and supplies, environmental adaptations, nursing, person centered plan facilitation, staff/family consultation, supported parenting, respite, and community engagement rates were reviewed and rebased when appropriate, in 2021/2022, and peer mentoring, specialized habilitation, music and equine therapy, and risk assessment were reviewed in 2024 for potential rebasing, with no action at this time.
 Service rates are not determined geographically.

+Continued Appendix G-1.b.

-Continued from Appendix G-1.b ONE-DAY PROTOCOL
+ONE-DAY PROTOCOL